The Tree Farm What We Raise, When It's Ripe

 Cutting flowers

 Cutting flowers is easy.
-Just borrow a pair of scissors from the check out stand, select the flower you want, decide how long the stem needs to be to fit the vase you have in mind, and cut the stem at the appropriate place.
+Just borrow a pair of scissors from the check out stand, select the flower you want, and cut the stem in a way that will allow the plant to produce more buds.
 Some people like to build a bouquet one flower at a time, making sure that each successive bloom fits into the bouquet before they cut it.
 Others seem to decide in advance what they want, and seek exactly the right blossom from the thousands in the field.
 Perhaps it will be nine matched red zinnias, or blue delphiniums in a baby's breath background.
 The only hard part is the fun part -- deciding what to pick when there are so many possibilities.

 Flowers can be very perishable, particularly in hot weather.
 Many of our customers bring a container of water to put the fresh flowers in as they cut them.
 It's a good idea to make cutting flowers the last thing you harvest during each visit to The Tree Farm.